epam/ai-dial/docs/Deployment/idp-configuration/google.md

 <!-- omit from toc -->
-# How to Set Up Google OAuth2 as Identity Provider
+# How to Set Google OAuth2 as Identity Provider

-## Introduction

-This basic tutorial demonstrates how to configure [Google OAuth2](https://developers.google.com/identity/protocols/oauth2) and integrate it with AI DIAL for identity and access management.

 <div class="docusaurus-ignore">